riteshakya037/multiple-app-modules/README.md

 This project demonstrates how two different application can share different modules and be listed into a single project.

-To get started with this project some prior knowledge to [https://fernandocejas.com/2018/05/07/architecting-android-reloaded/](Clean Architecture) is required as the application architecture is based on this principle.
+To get started with this project some prior knowledge to [Clean Architecture](https://fernandocejas.com/2018/05/07/architecting-android-reloaded) is required as the application architecture is based on this principle.
 I have linked some great resource if you aren't familiar with it.

 ## Application feature modules